 If you have tight hips, then make sure you find a crescent cushion that will elevate your hips and allow them to widen comfortably.

-Sometimes crescent meditation cushions have long enough ‘arms’ to provide support under your knees which can reduce your fatigue.
+Sometimes crescent yoga meditation cushions or pillows have long enough ‘arms’ to provide support under your knees which can reduce your fatigue.

 Reduce Foot Cramps